ShahaanK/SU-MAHCAI-IST-736---Text-Mining/README.md

 ## [Syracuse University, Master's of Applied Human Centered Artificial Intelligence](https://ischool.syracuse.edu/academics/applied-human-centered-artificial-intelligence-masters-degree/)

-# IST 687 Applied Data Science - Fall 2025
+# IST 736 - Text Mining
 ## Course Syllabus

 **Course Description:**
-The course introduces students to the fundamentals about data and the standards, technologies, and methods for organizing, managing, curating, preserving, and using data.
-It discusses broader issues relating to data management, ethics, quality control and publication of data.

-Applied examples of data collection, processing, transformation, management, and analysis as well as a hands-on introduction to the emerging field of data science, are provided.

-Students will explore key concepts related to data science, including applied statistics, information visualization, text mining and machine learning.
-R, the open-source statistical analysis and visualization system, will be used throughout the course.
-R is reckoned by many to be the most popular choice among data analysts worldwide; having knowledge and skill with using it is considered a valuable and marketable job skill for most data scientists.

-**Learning Objectives:**
+This course takes a historical perspective to introduce four generations of text mining techniques: rule- and knowledge-based methods, traditional machine learning, transformers, and zero- and few-shot learning with large language models.
+This course also teaches text mining as a research method for solving data science problems in various domains, such as social media analysis and science literature mining.
+Case studies are used to teach the design and evaluation of text mining solutions.

+**After taking this course, the students will be able to:**
 After taking this course, the students will be expected to understand:
-- Essential concepts and characteristics of data.
-- The purpose of scripting for data management using R and RStudio.
-- Principles and practices in data screening, cleaning, linking, and visualizations.
-- The importance of clear communication of results to decision-makers.
-- The key ethical challenges associated with applications of data science in a variety of contexts.

-**After taking this course, the students will be able to:**
-- Identify a problem and the data needed for addressing the problem.
-- Perform basic computational scripting using R and other optional tools.
-- Transform data through processing, linking, aggregation, summarization, and searching.
-- Organize and manage data at various stages of a project lifecycle.
-- Determine appropriate techniques for analyzing data.
+- Describe basic concepts and methods in text mining, for example text representation, text classification and clustering, and topic modeling;
+- Use the text mining concepts and methods to model real-world problems into text mining tasks, develop technical solutions, and evaluate the effectiveness of the solutions.
+- Communicate text mining process, result, and major findings to various audience including both experts and laypersons.

 [Syracuse University, School of Information Studies](https://ischool.syracuse.edu/)